mindspacepdx/docker-pdf2htmlEX/README.md

    - It also creates a .deb file so other's can reference that file.
  - Builds poppler-utils
    - Located here: /pdf2htmlEX/poppler/build/utils/
+     - ```make install``` in this directory to install the utils or copy them to another image using COPY in a dockerfile.

 Example Usage:
 ```